airdispatch/ad-spec/README.md

 | to_address | repeated string | The array of addresses that the message should be delivered to. | 1 |
 | stored_message | Byte Array | A signed copy of the MAI message that should be transferred. | 2 |

-**Public Messages**: Some messages should be public an available to any user that subscribes to updates from a particular address.
+**Public Messages**: Some messages should be public and available to any user that subscribes to updates from a particular address.
 Messages can be designated as public if the `to_address` field is omitted.

 #### Utility Messages